mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Be generous with code examples

 With every note, you are essentially assigning the author work.
-A slew of code review notes can help the author grow in the long term, but it's easy for an author to grow resentful of you piling on lots more tasks for them to do.
-To combat these feelings, look for opportunities to show the author that you're helping them.
+A slew of code review notes can help the author grow in the long term, but it's easy for an author to grow resentful of you piling on lots of tasks for them in the short term.

+To combat this resentment, look for opportunities to show the author that you're helping them.
 An excellent way to help the developer is by shouldering some of the load of writing code.
 This shows them that you are generous with your time as a reviewer.

 Volunteering code is especially useful if you and the author haven't reviewed code for each other much or if the author is not accustomed to having their code reviewed at all.
 Even if you and the author have built trust reviewing each other's code, sometimes just writing code is easier than describing the code you'd like them to write.